GDPR Information Series #4: Lawful Basis for Processing

 Why is a lawful basis important under GDPR?

 Data Controllers (i.e. you, the customer) need to have a valid basis for processing personal data.
-This is important, as you may be asked by a candidate or employee, or the regulatory authority.
+This is important, as you may be asked about it by a candidate or employee, or the regulatory authority.
 As discussed in our prior article “Demonstrating Compliance under GDPR,” there are several valid bases for processing personal data under the GDPR.

 The GDPR prescribes six lawful bases: